UnlockGPU/UnlockGPUWeb/FAQ.md

 AMD is the only company with a realistic path to break NVIDIA's monopoly—but only if they fix what's broken.
 When AMD wins, we all win.

 ## Q: What actual force do you have over AMD?
-How can a few people change a billion-dollar company?
+How can a few people change a billion-dollar company? {#actual-force}

 **A:**